-Founder @ Pongalo.
-Entrepreneur.
+Founder @ Radar.
 Mentor @ MassChallenge.
 YouTube Channel Management and Growth Strategies.
-Growth Hacking and Machine Learning.
+Video monetization and growth strategies.
+Growth Hacking.

 Not really.
 It depends on several factors: how engaged is your audience (how many of your videos do those subscribers watch?), where your videos are watched (US CPMs [the amount you make for every 1,000 views] can be several times of those outside the US), how many of your views are on mobile (a lower percentage of mobile videos are monetized), and how much of your inventory can YouTube sell (YouTube does not usually sell ads on 100% of your views).

 Aside from advertising (which you split with YouTube), you can also make money through product sponsorships, product placement, show sponsorships (mention a product or wear a particular brand during your shows) - you usually don't have to split these earnings with YouTube.